ideacrew/event_source/hugo/content/docs/async_api_differences.md

 ## Servers

 The security section for servers is currently implemented as a list of hashes.
 It should be implemented as a list of security schemas.

+## Default Content Type

+The top level `defaultContentType` specifier, while included in the model, is not propagated nor provided to adapters and proxies.
+This means currently any custom content types need to be enacted through the message configuration.